 Tucked away in western Sonoma County, the tiny community of Occidental was founded in 1876 as the last stop on the North Pacific Coast Railroad, and it soon became a popular vacation destination.
 In 1879, a railroad saloon and boarding house, the Union Hotel and Restaurant, was constructed; it’s now a popular Italian cafe, bakery, and pizzeria.
 And Occidental's famous Negri's Original Italian Restaurant, with its vintage trattoria ambience, has been serving Italian classics since 1943.
-Occidental is also home to fine restaurants that feature Mexican, French, and American cuisines.
+Occidental is also home to restaurants that feature Mexican, American, Mediterranean/pizza, and pub grub menus.

 Here are five fun things to do on a visit to Occidental:

 Browse “Downtown” Occidental

 It’s just two blocks long, but Main Street will keep you occupied for hours exploring art galleries that feature area artists or boutiques filled with local crafts and New Age crystals.
 Don’t miss picturesque, 140-year-old Occidental Community Church (3637 Church St., Occidental, 707-874-3501), which calls itself “the little country church with a big heart.”
 If you’re visiting on a Friday from June through October, you’ll definitely want to take in the Occidental Bohemian Farmers Market (Main & Second Street, 707-874-8478) with its bounty of organic produce and fabulous food to savor on the spot.
 Want to sit a spell?
 Hunker down in a friendly café and watch small town life unfold.

 Visit the “Tiffany’s of Plants"